 Many, many birds make Bempton Cliffs their home during the spring and summer months.
 Here are just a very small handful of the species we were able to spot with our limited knowledge on birds!

 Ok, ok, so the main reason for our visit (and that of many other visitors!) was the potential to see puffins.
 Just look at the photo below, who could refuse the opportunity to glimpse these unusual looking little birds!

-The twitter feed from the RSPB Bempton Cliffs account had been posting great photos of puffin sightings in the run up to our visit, so we were hopeful that we would see one too.
+RSPB Bempton Cliffs had been posting great photos on Twitter of puffin sightings in the run up to our visit, so we were hopeful that we would see one too.
 We weren’t disappointed!
 The small birds made us work for our sightings, but during our two hour visit we got to see not one, not two, not three….
 But SIX puffins nesting along the chaos on the cliffs, as well as many more flying out at sea.

 When trying to spot them, look out for their bright little orange legs when they’re stood along the cliffs.
 They are harder to spot when out flying, but as their wings flap up to 400 times a minute, look for the little black dots going past in a blur!

 The puffins can be seen at Bempton Cliffs from around April to July.

 As the largest bird species to make Bempton Cliffs its home, the gannet is one of the easiest to spot.
 With its sheer size and beautiful white feathers, it really does stand out in the crowd.
 It’s actually pretty amazing that gannets are able to squeeze their big bodies onto the rock face for such long periods of time!